Mitsubishi 6G7 engine: 6G72

-The DOHC 24-Valve was used in the Mitsubishi Debonair, 3000GT and Dodge Stealth producing 222 hp and 205 lbft of torque with a 10.0:1 compression ratio in naturally aspirated form, and as much as 320 hp and 315 lbft of torque in turbocharged form.
+The DOHC 24-valve was used in the Mitsubishi Debonair, 3000GT, and Dodge Stealth producing 222 hp and 205 lbft of torque with a 10.0:1 compression ratio in naturally aspirated form, and as much as 320 hp and 315 lbft of torque in turbocharged form.
 The turbocharged variant had the lowest compression ratio at 8.0:1, with each bank of the V6 having its own independent turbocharger and intercooler.
-Turbo chargers were built by Mitsubishi.
+Turbochargers were built by Mitsubishi.